telliott99/MySwift/part3/generics.rst

     x = 2, y = 1
     >

-An alternative approach is to use multiple return values in a tuple:
+An alternative approach is to just use multiple return values in a tuple:

 .. sourcecode:: bash